105-107 Forsyth Street

 - PhD in Computer Science, University of Minnesota, Twin Cities

 - MS in Computer Science, University of Minnesota, Twin Cities

 - Bachelor in Computer Technology, Veermata Jijabai Technological Institute, University of Mumbai, India

-Amit Shesh is an associate teaching professor at Khoury College of Computer Sciences.
+Amit Shesh is a teaching professor at Khoury College of Computer Sciences.
 Shesh’s research includes problems of visual computing and the use of graphics in computer science education.

 What are the specifics of your educational background?

 I was fortunate to go to college with an interest in computer science and quickly find myself correct.
 I entered a master’s program because I was interested in further study.
 I pursued a PhD largely because it was necessary to become a professor, which is what I wanted to be.